VJftw/vjpatel.me/website/content/notes/study/msc-computing-and-security/term-2/7ccsmnse-network-security/notes.markdown

 A **digital pseudonym** can be given a public key used to verify signatures of an anonymous holder.
 A **roster** is a list of pseudonyms, which is publicised.
 Building a roster is nontrivial problem.

-Voting can take place where votes are anonymously emailed with a digital pseudonym {{<latex i="K" />}}.
+Voting can take place where votes are anonymously emailed with a digital pseudonym $ K $.
 Authorities **and public** can eliminate duplicates and tally votes without revealing voter identity.

 #### Summary